By Sorsa Editorial

 time.sleep(15)

-For production, persist last_seen_id across restarts (file, Redis, database), add exponential backoff for 429s, and consider routing different mention types to different channels based on keyword matching.
+For production, persist last_seen_id across restarts (file, Redis, database), add exponential backoff for 429s, and route different mention types to different channels by keyword.
+Sorsa's flat 20 requests per second is far more headroom than any sensible polling loop needs.

 This is where the provider choice has the biggest practical impact.
-Let's run the math on a realistic mention-monitoring workload: 10,000 mentions per month split across your own brand and three competitors.
+Run the math on a realistic workload: 10,000 mentions a month split across your own brand and three competitors.
+Official X API read rates below are current as of July 2026.

 PathMathMonthly cost